rssalessio/Pure-Exploration-with-Feedback-Graphs/README.md

 ## Libraries

 The following libraries are required: `numpy, tqdm, scipy, matplotlib, cvxpy, seaborn, latex`.
+For a complete list, check also the `requirement.txt` file.

 Make sure to have latex installed to properly plot the figures.

 ## Example of symmetric feedback graph
 To evaluate the example of a symmetric feedback graph please refer to the notebook `example_symmetric_graph.ipynb`.

 ## Example of the loopy star graph
 To evaluate the example of a symmetric feedback graph please refer to the notebook `example_loopystar.ipynb`.

+## Example of the loopless clique graph
+To evaluate the example of a symmetric feedback graph please refer to the notebook `example_looplessclique.ipynb`.